 Question 3: HOW MOBILE AND RESPONSIVE IS YOUR PREFERRED INTRANET OPTION?

 Your intranet software is essential to getting your employees talking and collaborating, so why would you force them to do that only while deskbound?
-When looking for the best intranet for G Suite organizations, you need to consider how your workforce will be accessing it.
+When looking for the best intranet for Google Workspace organizations, you need to consider how your workforce will be accessing it.
 At the very least, you want to ensure they can access the intranet when out of the office; more than that, though, think about the devices on which they’ll access the intranet.
-Your G Suite intranet should be responsive – it should be so easy to use that it adapts to the size of screen it’s viewed on.
+Your Google intranet should be responsive – it should be so easy to use that it adapts to the size of the screen it’s viewed on.

 Question 4: WILL IT BE CLOUD-BASED INTRANET OR ON-PREMISES INTRANET?

 And herein lies the IT team’s purview: in times of old, any intranet software would’ve been housed on company premises, somewhere in a dark, cold room full of servers that only IT was allowed to go into.
 But the advent of cloud-based intranets and integrations has negated the need for all that infrastructure; instead, the CTO can save money and office space by opting to put the company in the cloud.

 That said, not all companies have moved to the cloud, with some CTOs citing security and data protection as the reason for kicking it old school.
 If your CTO is one of them, a Google intranet won’t work for you.
 That said, if they’ve already introduced the company to Google Workspace, then they’re already on board with a cloud-based Google intranet.
 No-brainer, huh?